viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 project_c_to_z
 ==============

-Projects the :math:`\mathbf{c}` vector of the POSCAR file onto the :math:`\mathbf{z}` axis.
+Projects the |c| vector of the POSCAR file onto the :math:`z` axis.
 Note this does not alter atomic coordinates, only the orientation of the lattice vectors.
 The bulk-stacking direction is assumed to be along the :math:`\mathbf{z}` vector.
 See also the :ref:`page on used conventions<conventions>`.

 **Usage**